argonautproject/cds-hooks-for-pama/guidance.md

 ## CDS Client Prepares a PAMA Request

 A PAMA Request uses the [`order-select`](https://cds-hooks.org/hooks/order-select/) hook or the [`order-sign`](https://cds-hooks.org/hooks/order-sign/) hook.
-The [`order-select`](https://cds-hooks.org/hooks/order-select/) hook fires before a clinician gets to the point of signing an order, which allows Clients to give advice before a provider completes too many decisions and is forced to rework the order details.
+In general, CDS Clients should attempt to provide advice as early in the workflow as is feasible, to prevent repeated data entry or surprising evaluations.
+This means that  clients should prefer the [`order-select`](https://cds-hooks.org/hooks/order-select/) hook, since it fires before a clinician gets to the point of signing an order.
 The [`order-sign`](https://cds-hooks.org/hooks/order-sign/) hook fires after all the order details are complete and the clinician is ready to sign the order.

 The request context **SHALL** include: